 If you are diligent in tending your wine, you may never experience oxidation.
 However, if you are like me and tend to experiment a lot, you might have more wine going than you can sometimes keep track of.
-Don’t get me wrong–it’s not at all that I put it off… I just have way more obligations than one man should have.
-As such, while wine generally takes care of itself, sometimes I may check in on it a little later than I should.
+While a balanced wine generally takes care of itself, sometimes I may check in on it a little later than I should.
 Meanwhile, perhaps the S02 levels may drop while I’m not looking.
 But let me be clear, I definitely won’t neglect my prize batches.

 The reality of the situation is, I keep a cellar that is like a big test tube of experimentation.
 They say a good winemaker has a lifetime of experience.
 I believe that.
 My goal is to pack in more experience in less time to produce a better wine, sooner.
 So I experiment a lot and log everything.

 I have experienced oxidation a time or two.
 The best way to describe oxidation is to cut up an apple and watch within seconds while it turns brown.
 Air is the enemy to wine.
 Air is also our enemy.
 Funny, we need it, but it too wears out our bodies and makes us grow old.
 There are several factors that can oxidize wine.
 Two most common are too much head space in the carboy, or too low of S02 levels in your wine.
 Be sure to mind these two things, and you may never experience oxidation.

 Many people think when a wine has oxidized, you have to throw it out.
 Really, oxidation can be reduced, and in some cases eliminated by the use of powdered skim milk.
 It won’t win you any awards, but it can still become a good, drinkable wine again, reminiscent of the base you fermented.
 That is better than dumping it down a drain.
 Try this before you dump it.